awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

 # Step 1: Create an Amazon ES Domain<a name="es-gsg-create-domain"></a>

 **Important**
 This process is a concise tutorial for configuring a *test domain*\.
 It should not be used to create production domains\.
-For a comprehensive version of the same process, see [[ERROR] BAD/MISSING LINK TEXT](es-createupdatedomains.md)\.
+For a comprehensive version of the same process, see [Creating and Configuring Amazon Elasticsearch Service Domains](es-createupdatedomains.md)\.

 An Amazon Elasticsearch Service \(Amazon ES\) domain encapsulates the Elasticsearch engine instances that process HTTP requests to AWS, the indexed data that you want to search, snapshots of the domain, access policies, and metadata\.
 You can create an Amazon ES domain by using the Amazon ES console, the AWS CLI, or the AWS SDK\.
-If you don't already have an account, see [[ERROR] BAD/MISSING LINK TEXT](what-is-amazon-elasticsearch-service.md#aws-sign-up)\.
+If you don't already have an account, see [Signing Up for AWS](what-is-amazon-elasticsearch-service.md#aws-sign-up)\.

 **To create an Amazon ES domain \(console\)**